Santa Anita Golf Course

 The Santa Anita Golf Course, located in the city of Arcadia, California, was operated by Santa Anita Associates for the Los Angeles County Department of Parks and Recreation from 1986-2016.
-New operators will take over beginning September 2016.
+This golf course was historically considered to be a part of Arcadia County Park.
+However, the course is operated by Strato Partners for the Los Angeles County Department of Parks and Recreation since 2016.

 History

 The 185 acre upon which the golf course was built has always been devoted to recreation in some form or another.
 The original architect was James Harrison Smith.
 Originally part of the "Lucky" Baldwin Ranch, Santa Anita's history dates back to the days when its broad oaks sheltered places where Indians camped.
 Across its broad acres traveled Mission Fathers from San Gabriel on their way up Little Santa Anita Canyon for lumber needed to build the Mission.

 From 1907 through 1909 horse racing was a feature on Lucky Baldwin's famed track.
 The clubhouse turn was right where No. 16 is now and when you're on the hill on the backside of No. 14, that's the turn where the horses turned for home.